-In recent years, numerous pathogens have raised concerns regarding food safety, with various studies conducted in Iraq highlighting the contamination of meat by several foodborne pathogens, including Acinetobacter baumannii (Kanaan et al., 2020; Kanaan and Khashan, 2022), Arcobacter spp.
-(Kanaan, 2021; Kanaan, 2024b), Clostridium botulinum (Kanaan and Tarek, 2020), Salmonella enterica (Kanaan et al., 2022; Kanaan, 2023), Staphylococcus aureus (Kanaan and Al-Isawi, 2019; Kanaan and Abdullah, 2019; Kanaan and Abdullah, 2021; Kanaan et al., 2023b), and Campylobacter spp.
-(Ghaffoori, 2017; Kanaan and Khashan, 218; Kanaan and Mohammed, 2020; Kanaan and Tarek, 2022; Kanaan et al., 2022; Kanaan et al., 2023; Kanaan, 2024a; Kanaan et al., 2024).
+Recent studies in Iraq have raised concerns about food safety, highlighting the contamination of meat by various foodborne pathogens, including Acinetobacter baumannii (Kanaan et al., 2020; Kanaan and Khashan, 2022), Arcobacter spp.
+(Kanaan, 2021; Kanaan, 2024b), Clostridium botulinum (Kanaan and Tarek, 2020), Salmonella enterica (Kanaan et al., 2022; Kanaan, 2023), Staphylococcus aureus (Kanaan and Abdullah, 2019; Kanaan and Abdullah, 2021; Kanaan et al., 2023b), and Campylobacter spp.
+(Ghaffoori, 2017; Kanaan and Khashan, 2018; Kanaan and Mohammed, 2020; Kanaan and Tarek, 2022; Kanaan et al., 2022; Kanaan et al., 2023; Kanaan, 2024a; Kanaan et al., 2024).
 Staphylococcus aureus is globally acknowledged as a significant foodborne pathogen in fresh and ready-to-eat foods, responsible for several illnesses (Kanaan, 2018; Kanaan et al., 2023a).
-This bacterium proliferates rapidly at ambient temperature, generating toxins that induce sickness.
+This bacterium proliferates rapidly at ambient temperatures, producing toxins that cause illness.
 The distribution of S. aureus is widespread globally; nevertheless, the primary cause of S. aureus infections is food (Kanaan et al., 2023a).
-Annually, it is implicated in approximately 241,000 cases of foodborne illness in the USA (Wu et al., 2018).
+It is responsible for approximately 241,000 cases of foodborne illness annually in the USA (Wu et al., 2018).
 In 2013, S. aureus accounted for 12.5% of foodborne bacterial outbreaks in China, ranking as the third most prevalent pathogen behind Vibrio parahaemolyticus (27.8%) and Salmonella (23.1%) (Wei-Wei et al., 2018).
 In recent decades, the extensive application of antibiotics in bacteria has led to the rise of multidrug-resistant strains (MDR), presenting significant concerns to public health (Kanaan, 2024 b).
-S. aureus exhibits a significant adaptation capacity, enabling it to adjust to diverse environmental circumstances and swiftly develop resistance to nearly all antibiotics (Mccallum et al., 2010).
+S. aureus has a significant ability to adapt to diverse environmental conditions and rapidly develop resistance to most antibiotics (Mccallum et al., 2010).
 Currently, an increasing incidence of multidrug-resistant S. aureus has been documented in food poisoning outbreaks and isolated from food items in prior studies (Gharsa et al., 2012; Papadopoulos et al., 2018).
-Also, MRSA has been a hot topic as of late.
 In 2017, the World Health Organization (WHO) identified this bacterium family as one of the twelve most dangerous to human health due to its tendency to exhibit MDR (Govindaraj and Vanitha, 2018).
+MRSA is well known as a superbug that causes life threatening infections of humanity which is difficult to treat (Lakshmi et a., 2021).
 Knowing whether MRSA strains originate from animals or humans can be crucial when foods containing animal products or components are involved (Blaiotta et al., 2006; Wendlandt et al., 2013).
 It is possible for S. aureus to spread across the host's surroundings.
 The matter has taken on more significance due to the fact that S. aureus strains may be classified into several biotypes, each with its own unique set of microbiological traits (Blaiotta et al., 2006; Wendlandt et al., 2013).
 A practical way to identify the specific pathways of food contamination and to compare and contrast their microbiological and epidemiological characteristics is to identify the S. aureus biotypes (Dehkordi et al., 2017).
 According to Dehkordi et al. (2017), it is vital to perform Biotyping on MRSA isolates obtained from a variety of food samples in order to trace their origin and identify the relevance of these strains to public health, as well as to examine the link between the strains and to determine the diversity of these strains both within and between samples.
 As a result of the fact that chicken is frequently regarded as the most popular sort of meat in several territories around our country.
-Thus, the objective of this study was to analyze the distribution of MRSA isolates according to their behavior in biochemical tests and their categorization according to their biotypes.
+Therefore, this study aims to analyze the distribution of MRSA isolates based on their biochemical behavior and biotype classification.
 This would be done in order to get a better knowledge of the epidemiology of this bacteria in poultry meat that is sold at Wasit markets.